Introduction

 Data Model

-The data model of an application describes the data that is stored internally to the application.
+The data model defines the structure of the data your application will store and use.
 In CafeX, it's possible to build an application that only uses external data sources and hence doesn’t have a data model.
 However, in most cases the application will create and store additional data that augments that in the integrations.

-When defining the data model you should consider the fields of data that are going to be stored, their types and how they are grouped together.
-With CafeX, the simplest model to use is the data table where the sets of data are modeled as spreadsheet like tables, a row is a record and a column is a field in that record.
-When modeling data as CafeX tables the data types include:
+When defining the data model, you should consider the fields of data that are going to be stored, their types, and how they are grouped together.
+With CafeX, the simplest model to use is the Data Table, which resembles a spreadsheet where a row is a record and a column is a field in that record.

 TextTextual content, e.g. names and descriptions